And the Skies, They Are a Changin’

 Happy New Year!
 It’s a transition day in the ‘Boat.
 The wind is blowing, clouds are gathering, and a storm could start any moment.
-Metaphorically, it seems our skies are symbol of the year of changes to come.
+Metaphorically, it seems our skies are symbolic of the year of changes to come.
 We welcome 2017 after a tumultuous 2016.
-With the iconic Bob Dylan winning the Nobel Peace Prize for literature, it seems all things are possible, and we’ll keep hope alive as we anticipate LOTS of fluffy powder this week.
-Storms lined up for the forseeable future, and it’s looking like the new year will start out white indeed.
+With the iconic Bob Dylan winning the Nobel Peace Prize for literature, it seems all things are possible.
+We’ll keep hope alive as we anticipate LOTS of fluffy powder this week.
+Storms are lined up for the forseeable future, and it’s looking like the new year will start out white indeed.
 Stay tuned to the Joel Gratz’s forecast and plan your ski days accordingly.

 This morning is a windy one, so please don’t forget your gator on the car seat as I did.
 The Gondola, Storm Peak Express and Pony Express were closed when I checked at 10:00, so stay tuned for updates as you head out on the mountain today.
 You can take the Christie Express chair to Thunderhead, and the skiing is still great and worth the effort!

 I started the morning early with some beautiful groomers off of Sundown Express.
 Sunshine Lift Line to Rolex was fast and carvy, and a groomed Rolex is always a treat.
 The wind started picking up, but Two ‘O Clock and High Noon were smooth and groomed.
 It’s a good day to make the big S turns as the mountain is calm and the crowds have thinned.